-The ukuleles and guitar performances will be first in the program, followed by a selection of piano duets.
-After this the pianists will perform and to finish the singers will then have their turn.
+The ukuleles and guitar performances will be first in the program, followed by a selection of piano duets and student compositions.
+After this the pianists will perform and to finish the singers will have their turn.
 I am not planning an intermission but will have very short breaks after each section to reset.
-Everyone who is performing should try to get there no later than 2:40 with ukuleles in tune.
+Everyone who is performing should try to arrive no later than 2:40 with ukuleles and guitars in tune.
 I know a couple of students have other prior engagements and are coming when they can but I would really appreciate it if people could come and stay for the whole event.
-(Note: Ukulele players will be on the stage but all others will perform from \ the floor)

 Flourishing Muse Soirée Etiquette

 - Please arrive 20 minutes early in order to get settled.

 - Please dress nicely.
 Think Sunday best – jeans are OK if nice jeans, no holes.
 Girls please wear long pants or leggings if they are on the stage.

 - Practice stage presence and bows at home.
 Walk up to the piano, take your seat, make sure the bench height is right for you, take some seconds to orient yourself and then play.
 When you are finished, get up from the piano, move away from the bench, and bow from the waist to acknowledge the applause.This adds polish to your performance and most importantly, acknowledges the audience appreciation.

 - Please remain seated when you are not playing and plan to stay at least for your half.
 It is impolite to leave early.

 - Talking and moving about are distracting to the performer and audience.
 Please be a polite listener.

 - If an emergency makes it impossible for you to arrive on time, please wait until an item is finished before taking a seat.